owlprotocol/owlprotocol-oldpub/packages/docs/docs-contracts/index.md

 2. **Flexible**

-    For our Dynamic NFT data standard we extend ERC721 with only the minimal methods necessary to implement Dynamic NFTs. a single arbitrary
+    For our Dynamic NFT data standard we extend [EIP-721] with only the minimal methods necessary to implement Dynamic NFTs. a single arbitrary

-    Our data standard uses only a **single** arbitrary length byte array of data per NFT.
+    Our data standard uses only a **single** arbitrary length byte array of data per NFT, simply referred to as the **DNA**.

     Instead of adding many non-standard methods like other custom implementations, we reuse existing methods such as `baseURI` and `tokenURI` to expose a standard JSON schema for the Dynamic NFT binary data.